cdxcore.subdir#

 Deletes the entire sub directory will all contents.

 WARNING: deletes all files and sub-directories, not just those with the present extension.
-If keep_directory is False, the directory referred to by this object will also be deleted.
-In this case, self will be set to None.
+If keep_directory is False, then the directory referred to by this object will also be deleted.

 property existing_path: str#